aishwaryamishra/robustest2.0_documentation/source/teststepmanagement.rst

 .. image:: _static/teststep5.png

-* *test step execution status* this icon indicates the status after execution of the test step.
+* *Test step execution status* -  this icon indicates the status after execution of the test step.